WikiMANNia/Mediawiki-Extensions-HeaderExtension/README.md

-HeadScript
+HeaderExtension
 ==========

 Adds an easy system for adding and configuring head sripts for wiki on MediaWiki powered websites from the LocalSettings.php file.

-Installation instructions can be found at http://www.mediawiki.org/wiki/Extension:HeadScript
+Installation instructions can be found at http://www.mediawiki.org/wiki/Extension:HeaderExtension

 # Version history